junxit/us-congress-bills-111/metadata.md

 - 2009-07-02 — Committee on Armed Services.
 Original measure reported to Senate by Senator Levin under authority of the order of the Senate of 06/25/2009.
 Without written report.
 - 2009-07-02 — Introduced in Senate
 - 2009-07-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 90.
+- 2009-07-23 — Measure laid before Senate by unanimous consent. (consideration: CR S8024)
+- 2009-07-23 — Passed Senate with an amendment by Unanimous Consent.
+- 2009-07-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2009-07-23 — Senate struck all after the Enacting Clause and substituted the language of S.1390 (Division A only) amended.